cknobloch/db-migrate/README.md

   * in another directory,
   * using a filename that doesn't get picked up by the pattern matching (ex. `_00_init.sql.revert` for `_00_init.sql`)

+# Getting Started

+To start a new database or standalone-schema migration, no tools are needed.

+1. Copy one of the top-level example directories
+1. Replace directories to match your database and schema (keeping the db meta one `_revision_history`)
+1. Update the local migration script to reflect your environment

+# Add a New Revision

+This could easily be put in to a script but why bother.

+1. Copy the last revision under the target schema
+1. Increment the identifier part of the filename, and replace the remainder of it with a short description of the change (don't worry if you make a mistake, `migrate.sh` takes notice!)
+1. Replace the contents of the file with your database code

 # Bash script `migrate.sh`

+To use `migrate.sh`, download it then put it on your PATH or wherever you want to use it, duh.

 ## Notes
 * Filename can only contain word characters (no spaces)